kapozade/ambient-light/README.md

 ## Features

 - Full-screen transparent overlay
 - White ambient light frame on all screen edges
+- Ability to select colors
 - Non-intrusive (mouse events pass through to underlying applications)
 - Can be packaged as a standalone macOS application